gaepdit/airbranch-reports/Readme.md

 ## Development

-Run locally by choosing one of the "Local" launch profiles or connect to a database by choosing one of the "Dev Server" profiles.
+Run locally by choosing the "Local" launch profile or connect to the dev database by choosing the "Dev Server" profiles.

 ### Local

- In this configuration, no database is used -- sample data is provided in the `LocalRepository/Data` folder.
+ In this configuration, no database is used -- sample data is provided in the "LocalRepository/Data" folder.

  No authentication provider is enabled, either.
-The `AuthenticatedUser` setting in the `appsettings.Local.json` file can be used to set whether the application runs with an authenticated user or not.
+The `AuthenticatedUser` setting in the "appsettings.Local.json" file can be used to set whether the application runs with an authenticated user or not.

  ```json
 {